Anthony Chabot Regional Park

-Anthony Chabot Regional Park is a regional park in Oakland, Alameda County, California in the United States.
+Anthony Chabot Regional Park is a regional park in Alameda County, California, United States.
 It is part of the East Bay Regional Park District system, and covers 5067 acre in the San Leandro Hills adjacent to Oakland, San Leandro and Castro Valley.
 Popular activities include hiking, cycling and horseback riding.
 A gun range operated by the Chabot Gun Club was shut down in 2016, following complaints about pollution.

 The terrain of the park is often steep, consisting of grasslands, chaparral, and eucalyptus groves.

 Recreational activities

 The park is adjacent to Lake Chabot Regional Park, Redwood Regional Park, Dunsmuir Ridge Open Space, and the Upper San Leandro Reservoir.
 There are trails for hiking, horseback riding, and cycling that connect to other regional parks.
 Trailheads are located along Redwood Road and Skyline Boulevard in Oakland.
 The park houses two equestrian centers for private horse boarding and lessons: Chabot Equestrian Center and Skyline Ranch Equestrian Center.

 Redwood Canyon Public Golf Course, a marina with rental boats, and picnic areas are located at adjacent Lake Chabot Regional Park.